ABDERRAHMANE-OUALI/Photo_Automation_Processor/README.md

 # No more tedious work with photoshop

-# This is a Photo Processor that put a photo or logo in the center of another images
+## This is a Photo Processor that put a photo or logo in the center of another images

-**the Process of the Script**
+### the Process of the Script:

 >take the photo or logo you want to put in pictures and rename it "logo" and it's has to be in **png** format (.png) put it in the root of the project

 >put the image that you want to process them in the images folder then run